CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Functional decomposition

-  1. `grid_fromMap` - creates a new grid from a map file
-  2. `grid_charAt` - returns the character at a given point
+  `grid_fromMap` which creates a new grid from a map file `void grid_delete(grid_t* grid)` which deletes the grid and frees memory `grid_charAt` which returns the character at a given point `char grid_baseCharAt(grid_t* grid, const int x, const int y)` which returns the base character of the underlying map at the passed coordinate (what is in the map file)
-  3. `grid_goldAt` - returns the amount of gold at a given point
+  `int grid_numrows(grid_t* grid)` which returns the number of rows in grid `int grid_numcols(grid_t* grid)` which returns the number of columns in grid `grid_goldAt` - returns the amount of gold at a given point `bool grid_nuggetsPopulate(grid_t* grid, const int minNumPiles, const int maxNumPiles, const int goldTotal)` which adds nuggets within the specified parameters to the map
+  `bool grid_findRandomSpawnPosition(grid_t* grid, int* pX, int* pY)` which finds a random empty spot on the map and populates the passed coordiantes by reference to the coordaintes of that spot
-  4. `grid_generateVisibleGrid` - given the base grid and the player, it generates each player's visible grid
-  5. `grid_addPlayer` - adds a player to a grid
-  6. `grid_movePlayer` - moves the players within the grid
+  `grid_generateVisibleGrid` - given the base grid and the player, it generates each player's visible grid `grid_addPlayer` which adds a player to a grid `grid_movePlayer` which moves the players within the grid `void grid_swapPlayers(grid_t* grid, const int x1, const int y1, const int x2, const int y2)` which swaps two players on the grid who are on (x1,y1) and (x2,y2) points on the map
-  7. `grid_collectGold` - changes the grid to represent gold being collected by a player
-  8. `grid_getDisplay` - returns the grid string
-  9. `grid_toMap` - saves the grid to a file for debug purposes
+  `bool grid_removePlayer(grid_t* grid, const char playerChar, const int px, const int py)` which removes a player on the map `grid_collectGold` which changes the grid to represent gold being collected by a player `grid_getDisplay` which returns the grid string `grid_toMap` which saves the grid to a file for debug purposes

-Static helper functions

-  - `indexOf` - returns the index of an (x,y) point in the string
-  - `isVisible` - tells whether a point is visible from another

 ### Pseudo code for logic/algorithmic flow